microsoft/real-time-filter-demo/README.md

 Real-time Filter Demo
 =====================

-An example application demonstrating the use of the Imaging SDK for real-time image effects.
+A Lumia example application demonstrating the use of the Lumia Imaging SDK for real-time image effects.
 The effects are applied to the stream received from the camera and shown in the viewfinder.
 This app does not support capturing photos.